 7.4.3.19 MMSMBoxViewResponse

-The IRI-POI present in the MMS Proxy-Relay shall generate an xIRI containing an MMSViewConfirm record when the MMS Proxy-Relay sends a m-mbox-view.conf (as defined in OMA-TS-MMS_ENC [39] clause 6.9) to the MMS client in the target UE.
+The IRI-POI present in the MMS Proxy-Relay shall generate an xIRI containing an MMSMBoxViewResponse record when the MMS Proxy-Relay sends a m-mbox-view.conf (as defined in OMA-TS-MMS_ENC [39] clause 6.9) to the MMS client in the target UE.

-Table 7.4.3-19 contains parameters generated by the IRI-POI, along with parameters derived from the m-mbox-vew-conf message (from the local target UE to the MMS Proxy-Relay).
+Table 7.4.3.19-1 contains parameters generated by the IRI-POI, along with parameters derived from the m-mbox-vew-conf message (from the local target UE to the MMS Proxy-Relay).